PaulZC/ZED-F9P_FeatherWing_USB/PAIRING.md

 If you are going to use two FeatherWing systems to form a Base and Rover pair, you will need to pair the Bluetooth Mates with each other so that they automatically connect to each other on power up (without needing any extra 'connect' commands).

-You can find instructions on how to configure the Bluetooth Mate on the [SperkFun website](https://learn.sparkfun.com/tutorials/using-the-bluesmirf/all).
+You can find instructions on how to configure the Bluetooth Mate on the [SparkFun website](https://learn.sparkfun.com/tutorials/using-the-bluesmirf/all).
 I have found that configuring the Mates as Master and Slave works up to a point, but the Mates don't automatically reconnect after the Slave has been powered off and on again.
 I have found that the best solution is to configure them as a bonded pair.

 I've tested the following on RN41s programmed with Version 6.15 (04/26/2013) firmware.

 You will need to know the MAC ID's of both boards.
 You can either read this off the sticker on top of the RN41 chip, or use the 'D' command via the serial monitor.
-It is a 12 digit number starting with 000666.
+It is a 12 digit hexadecimal number starting with 000666.

 You can use the Adalogger as a USB to serial pass-though and configure the boards using the Arduino IDE serial monitor.
 The [Arduino folder](https://github.com/PaulZC/ZED-F9P_FeatherWing_USB/tree/master/Arduino) contains a sketch called 'Bluetooth_Mate_Echo'.
 This does the same job as